 The event attendee journey starts long before everyone is sitting on chairs and listening to keynotes.
 Suppose your goal is to create an awe-inspiring event and deliver an outstanding experience.
 In that case, focus on every single step of the event attendee journey: from receiving information about the thing to taking part in a post-event survey.

-Mapping out a customer journey for events helps to uncover problematic areas and highlight obstacles your attendees may encounter.
+Building an event customer journey map helps to uncover problematic areas and highlight obstacles your attendees may encounter.
 Having such a map will not only help you understand how attendees interact with the event at different stages of the journey but also see the opportunities for improving their event attendee journey.

 Let’s focus on some significant points for event mappers to consider.